[This page currently being reformatted. Information in Date Order below.]

 in under 10 days, in which they occupied seven airstrips.

-SQNLDR Peter HEATH killed in action; flying a biplane Gladiator against
+Peter HEATH killed in action; flying a biplane Gladiator against the

-the Italians.
-FLTLT B. Pelly, FLGOFFs A. Rawlinson and A. Boyd
+Italians.
+FLTLT B. Pelly, FLGOFFs A. Rawlinson and A. Boyd claimed

-claimed three Italian CR42 s shot down and at least 3 others
+three Italian CR42 s shot down and at least 3 others damaged.
+(In

-damaged.
-(In fact the Italians lost no aircraft, but did suffer some
+fact the Italians lost no aircraft, but did suffer some damage.
+The

-damage.
-The Italians also over-claimed six victories, whereas SQNLDR
+Italians also over-claimed six victories, whereas SQNLDR Heath was the

 BASE 16).
 SIDI BARRANI